What You Need to Know About Freight Prepaid vs. Collect

 Maximizing Cost Effectiveness With Data and Technology

-Knowing which type of shipping payment method to use can be challenging—many variables and moving parts can significantly impact your bottom line.
+Knowing which type of shipping payment method to use for your supply chain needs can be challenging—many variables and moving parts can significantly impact your bottom line.
 Fortunately, this process can be made easier by leveraging the power of transportation management software (TMS).
 These high-powered systems centralize all of the information relating to your shipping and logistics operations, from current shipping rates to carrier performance.
 This information provides you with crucial insight and visibility and allows you to make the best decision for every shipment.

 For example, if you can predict the costs of a shipment accurately and are transporting goods a short distance, you might use freight prepaid.
 However, if significant weather events make it difficult to forecast costs or delivery times, you may choose an alternative route and opt for freight collect.